 Reason for Optimism: Defense.
 The Red Raiders made progress on this side of the ball last year, and this unit returns largely intact for 2018.
 Coach Kliff Kingsbury has a quarterback battle on his hands and a restocked receiving corps, but Texas Tech’s track record suggests this team will find answers on offense.

 Reason for Concern: Kingsbury’s track record on offense is very good, but how quickly can he find the next star quarterback in Lubbock?
+The battle between McLane Carter and Jett Duffey could extend into fall practice.
 Also, Keke Coutee is a big loss at receiver after catching 93 passes last fall.
 Considering the uncertainty on offense, Texas Tech’s defense may have to carry this team in the early stages of 2018.

 Related: Early Big 12 Predictions for 2018

 Reason for Optimism: The Panthers ended 2017 on a high note by beating Miami 24-14.
 One of the catalysts for the upset was quarterback Kenny Pickett, and he’s set to enter 2018 entrenched as the starter after throwing just 66 passes last year.
 Running back Darrin Hall also returns after providing a spark for the ground game late in the year.
 Coach Pat Narduzzi’s defense returns its top nine tacklers from last season and is poised to show marked improvement.